vk-cs/docs-public/docs/en/computing/iaas/service-management/volumes/volumes.md

    openstack volume list
    ```

-3. Copy the ID of the desired disk.
+3. Copy the ID of the required disk.

 4. Create a disk snapshot.